J-WoW18/J-WoW18.github.io/_posts/2024-02-11-enbrightenWFD4103.md

 ```
 * In Home Assistant and ESPHome, a new device is created matching the device name in the YAML.
 Device can be installed, downloaded and flashed using LTChiptool.
 ## ESPHome Operation
-* After flashing the device was put back together and then plugged into an outlet.
+* After flashing, the device was put back together and then plugged into an outlet.
 After a few seconds the device popped up on Home Assistant as a new Device.
-* ESPHome dashboard showin operation and individual relay operation
+* ESPHome dashboard showing information and relay operation

 ![ec525ec53ced957d747915f3e0cb1872.png](/assets/ec525ec53ced957d747915f3e0cb1872.png)